d4t4king/prosty/README.md

 Other:
 * gdbm is now built in Stage 3 prior to perl, since building perl on Gentoo /demanded/ gdbm.
 It wouldn't seem to accept any attempts to make it ignore gdbm.
 * Also incorporated some changes that help to tidy up the UI.
+* Most of the UI pages are now "strict-ified".
+If you don't know what that means, accept it as "cleaner code".